 Investors in WKOF can benefit from a double discount.
-Whilst the manager feels that some of the extreme cheapness of the Korean market has gone, Korean shares are, on average, less expensive than those in comparable markets.
+Whilst some of the extreme cheapness of the Korean market has gone, Korean shares are, on average, less expensive than those in comparable markets.
 In addition, Korea preference shares tend to trade at a discount to equivalent common shares.
 By trading discounts on preference shares, Weiss is able to add value over an investment in common stock, and benefit from higher dividend yields.

-The effect of changes of the discount on the price of the preference shares is nonlinear.
 A given percentage change in the discount will have a disproportionate effect on the price.
 For example, assume the price of the relevant common share is unchanged, a preference share discount closing from 50% to 0% translates into a return of 100%.

 The Korean market has clawed back some ground relative to global markets over the past year, but it remains cheap, on average, relative to many markets.

-The Korean government appears to have learned from the lessons of the MERS coronavirus outbreak in 2015.
+The Korean government learned from the lessons of the MERS coronavirus outbreak in 2015.
 It had an efficient track and trace system in place, the means to produce testing kits, and ample supplies of PPE.
 Some social distancing measures were implemented but there was no need for lockdowns.
-Although its second wave of infections was worse than the first wave, case numbers were not that problematic (hitting a peak of 1,237 cases on 24 December).
+Although its second wave of infections was worse than the first wave, case numbers were not that problematic (hitting a peak of 1,237 cases per day on 24 December).
 Without that many cases, the urge to vaccinate the population has not been as acute as elsewhere.
 A vaccination programme is beginning now.

 Weiss notes that a Stewardship Code, introduced at the end of 2016, has gathered support from Korean companies and has positive effects in terms of improved shareholder engagement.
 The National Pension Service, a significant domestic investor, has engaged with companies on corporate governance matters, for example.
 The Korean Financial Services Commission (FSC) announced on 14 January 2021 that it would upgrade its mandatory corporate disclosure system (which includes elements such as sustainability reporting).
 The rules would apply to progressively smaller firms (from KRW2trn now, to KRW1trn in 2022 and KRW500bn from 2024).
 Policymakers are considering relaxing specific disclosure and holding requirements for private equity funds to engage with companies and management.

-The investment manager believes that improved corporate governance could encourage companies to raise pay-out ratios.
+The investment manager believes that improved corporate governance could encourage companies to raise dividend pay-out ratios.
 It thinks that the knock-on effect of this would be to narrow preference share discounts as higher yields attract investors.

 The investment universe